jaime00/cli-git-branch/README.md

 cd easy-git
 npm install
 npm link
-easy-git # or use the abbreviated version with gfjs or asd
+easy-git # or use the abbreviated version with eg or asd

 ```